teo-tsirpanis/Farkle/designs/7.0/parser-api.md

 2. The `Transform` and `Fuse` methods were split to two interfaces, `ITransformer<TChar>` and `IFuser`.
 This helps with separation of concerns and does not require having a character type to run the fuser.
 The `ISemanticProvider` interface is now a marker interface that combines the two, and adds a covariant generic parameter of the starting symbol's return type.
 3. `Fuse` accepts a reference to a `ParserState`, allowing stateful fuses; why not?
 4. `Fuse` accepts a read-write span of the production's member values, instead of a read-only span in previous versions of Farkle.
 This allows the span to be used as a temporary buffer by the fuser; it would easily enable certain scenarios and the buffer gets discarded afterwards either way.

+> In earlier versions of this document the `ITokenSemanticProvider` and `IProductionSemanticProvider` interfaces were called `ITransformer` and `IFuser` respectively.
+They were eventually renamed, since historically transformers and fusers in Farkle process tokens and productions of specific kinds, while these interfaces _multiplex_ over the available transformers and fusers.

 ### Predefined services